PhysioPD Research is a powerful component of modern drug development.

 PhysioPD Research Increases Confidence and Reduces Risk.

 Rosa develops PhysioPD Research Platforms with the targeted participation of its clients.
 Rosa’s multi-disciplinary teams quickly curate and integrate hundreds of diverse information sources related to healthy and disease biology and the potential or actual therapeutic effect of a given drug.
 This rich information base and the unique insights gained from simulations of the PhysioPD Research Platforms increase the confidence in key program decisions and reduce the risk of ambiguous studies in early development and failed trials in late development.
-This ability of PhysioPD Research to reduce and front-load risk has a transformative impact on the economics of drug development.
+The ability of PhysioPD Research to reduce and front-load risk has a transformative impact on the economics of drug development.

 Typical Applications of PhysioPD Research